Pi-31415/Coding-Stratagems/README.md

 <hr>

 ## Essential
+- In interviews, don't be a hot-headed person.
+In design problems, the solution depends on the application.
+Try to have a conversation with the interviewer to explore all the possibilities.
 - Always refactor, and reduce [code bloat](https://en.wikipedia.org/wiki/Code_bloat) using iterators.
 - Never use multiple inheritance.
 There is always a way to avoid it.
 - If the build doesn't work, the dependencies are most likely the culprit.